awsdocs/amazon-mwaa-user-guide/doc_source/configuring-env-variables.md

 + **v1\.10\.12**: [Apache Airflow v1\.10\.12 configuration options](https://airflow.apache.org/docs/apache-airflow/1.10.12/configurations-ref.html)

 ### Using the Amazon MWAA console<a name="configuring-env-variables-console-add"></a>

+The following procedure walks you through the steps of adding an Airflow configuration option to your environment\.

 1. Open the [Environments page](https://console.aws.amazon.com/mwaa/home#/environments) on the Amazon MWAA console\.